Liam-Deacon/CLEED/doc/manual/part-2/ch10-leed-specific-functions.rst

 10.3 Multiple scattering: combined space method
 -----------------------------------------------

 ..
-TODO (PDF p29): The section heading is present but no body text appears on the page.
+TODO:: (PDF p29) The section heading is present but no body text appears on the page.

 10.4 Layer Doubling
 -------------------

 ..
-TODO (PDF p29): The section heading is present but no body text appears on the page.
+TODO:: (PDF p29) The section heading is present but no body text appears on the page.